tkoletsky1973/YieldLoop/docs/whitepaper/Whitepaper.md

 In short, YieldLoop does not promise outcomes, manage risk on behalf of users, or replace user judgment.
 It executes what is authorized and records what occurred—nothing more.

+YieldLoop does not assume fiduciary duties, duties of care, or duties of loyalty toward users.
+Users act on their own behalf when authorizing execution, and the system’s role is limited to enforcing authorization and recording outcomes.

 ## 4. System Overview